cockroachlabs/workshop_labs/lab1_student_instructions_query.md

 ORDER BY ol_number;
 ```

-This query must run in 12ms or less to be able to keep up with the SLAs for the company dashboard.
+This query must run in less than 1 second!
+Note the the location of the client program will effect performance.
+For instance, the following times should be achieved
+* DBeaver::  < 200ms
+* cockroach (laptop-to-cloud):: < 200ms
+* roachprod sql glenn-querylabs:3 --insecure::  < 12ms

 -- Q1a
 --